Nuclear Fusion Reaction Mechanisms in Stars

 - License: CC BY-SA 3.0

-The CNO cycle also has various paths.
-It is broadly divided into cold CNO cycles (stellar interiors) and hot CNO cycles (novae, supernovae), and each case has three or four reaction paths.
-I’d like to cover all CNO cycle reactions, but that would require more than this amount of content, so I’ll only cover the most basic CN cycle*, that is, CNO-I.
+The CNO cycle also has various pathways.
+It is broadly divided into the cold CNO cycle (stellar interior) and the hot CNO cycle (nova, supernova), and each case has three or four reaction pathways.
+I would like to cover all CNO cycle reactions, but that would require more than this amount of content, so I will only cover the most basic CN cycle*, that is, CNO-I.

-*The reason it’s called the CN cycle without O is that there are no stable oxygen isotopes in this reaction process.
+*The reason it’s called the CN cycle without the O is because there is no stable isotope of oxygen in this reaction process.

-As shown in the figure above, carbon, nitrogen, and oxygen circulate and act as catalysts.
-However, regardless of the reaction path, the overall reaction equation and the total amount of energy generated are the same.
+As shown in the figure above, carbon, nitrogen, and oxygen cycle and act as catalysts.
+However, regardless of the reaction pathway, the overall reaction equation and the total amount of energy generated are the same.

 More Readings